klahrich/chiefhustler/content/posts/update-october-2021.md

 This month was a good one.
 My best year-to-date, actually.

-I don't show my returns anymore.
-At least not month to month.
-The reason has to do with this tweet from Daniel Vassallo:
+I don't show my returns anymore, at least not month to month.
+I don't think it's relevant to anybody.

+I liked this tweet from Daniel Vassallo:

 {{<tweet 1452341598352674817>}}